LWVPullman/LeagueWebsite/docs/_posts/2025-12-11-LWVUS_Unite_and_Rise.md

 Date and Time:  Thursday, December 11, 6:30-8:00 pm

-Place:  Virual Meeting via Zoom
+Place:  Virtual Meeting via Zoom

 You will hear: